muditbhargava66/vmips-simulator/README.md

 ## Contributing

 Contributions to VMIPS Rust are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Repository Banner

-The GitHub repository includes a social media preview banner located at `assets/github-banner.svg`.
-This banner is designed to provide an attractive preview when the repository is shared on social media platforms.

 ## License